PRODI3GY/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state - A script that writes into the file  ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.

-9-duplicate_last_line - A script that duplicates the last line of the file 'iacta'
+9-duplicate_last_line - A script that duplicates the last line of the file 'iacta'.

+10-no_more_js - A script that deletes all regular files with a '.js' extension that are present in the current directory and all its folders.